Aglow International: Global concerns

 Aglow women conduct outreach efforts, specifically in refugee camps and war-torn nations.
-Aglow Relief, a subsidiary of Aglow International, has been incorporated for humanitarian and compassion purposes and is in the process of applying for 501(c)(3) status with the federal government.
+Aglow Relief, a subsidiary of Aglow International, has been incorporated for humanitarian and compassion purposes.

 Aglow has partnered with many organizations worldwide to further its humanitarian interests.
 In May 2006, more than $30,000 and half a ton of humanitarian supplies were carried to Israel in suitcases by 600 men and women in an Aglow-sponsored solidarity tour.
 This aid was disseminated to many organizations in Israel such as the Yemin Orde Youth Village near Haifa, the Magen David Adom blood donation center in Jerusalem, the Ethiopian Absorption Center in Mevaseret Zion and the Ma'aynei Hayeshua Medical Center in Bnei Brak.